Rifka Rosenwein

 On Zoom

-To anchor and support your individual learning, Drisha’s Mishnah Yomit program includes a weekly Mishnah Yomit b’Iyun (in-depth) shiur.
-In this shiur, you will have the opportunity to review portions of the past week’s material, and to go deep into select elements of the text (e.g. core concepts discussed; how the mishnayot interpret and interact with the biblical background; the literary structure and reception history of the unit) — all within the context of a collaborative community of fellow learners.
+To anchor and support your individual learning, Drisha’s Mishnah Yomit program includes a Mishnah Yomit b’Iyun (in-depth) shiur.
+In this shiur, you will have the opportunity to review portions of recently covered material, and to go deeper into select elements of the text (e.g. core concepts discussed; how the mishnayot interpret and interact with the biblical background; the literary structure and reception history of the unit) — all within the context of a collaborative community of fellow learners.

 On Zoom

-To anchor and support your individual learning, Drisha’s Mishnah Yomit program includes a weekly Mishnah Yomit b’Iyun (in-depth) shiur.
-In this shiur, you will have the opportunity to review portions of the past week’s material, and to go deep into select elements of the text (e.g. core concepts discussed; how the mishnayot interpret and interact with the biblical background; the literary structure and reception history of the unit) — all within the context of a collaborative community of fellow learners.
+To anchor and support your individual learning, Drisha’s Mishnah Yomit program includes a Mishnah Yomit b’Iyun (in-depth) shiur.
+In this shiur, you will have the opportunity to review portions of recently covered material, and to go deeper into select elements of the text (e.g. core concepts discussed; how the mishnayot interpret and interact with the biblical background; the literary structure and reception history of the unit) — all within the context of a collaborative community of fellow learners.